Porthkerry – St Curig’s Church

 Architecture

 The church was erected on the plan of a typical early Gothic small village temple with a rectangular nave and a narrower, rectangular chancel on the eastern side.
 On the west side, in the 15th / 16th century, a four-sided tower was added with a prominent parapet mounted on corbels and a battlement.
-In the same period, a porch was erected at the southern entrance to the nave.
+In the same period, a porch may have been built at the southern entrance to the nave.
 The original windows of the church were small, quite narrow, topped with trefoils.
 In the late Gothic period, larger openings with trefoil finials were grouped in two, placed in pointed or three-sided frames supported by consoles.
 Originally, there were two entrances to the church: the southern one to the nave intended for the congregation and the southern one to the presbytery used by the parish priest.
 Both were placed in simple portals with pointed finials.

 Current state